odysseasb12/odysseasb12.github.io/_pages/about.md

 Explore
 ======
-To further explore about projects that I have undertaken in the past, refer to my personal portfolio for more information.
-If you want more details about my education, work experience and extracurricular activities refer to my CV.
+To further explore about projects that I have completed in the past, refer to my personal portfolio for more information.
+If you want more details about my education and work experience refer to my CV.

 Contact Details
 ======